fraterrisus/walkthroughs/phantasie-1/index.md

 | Forest                 | 150     |
 | Mountains              | 225     |

 There are 256 "minutes" in a day.
-The game keeps track of days and nights – you can see how long you've been away from town with the Inspect command – and when a random encounter is rolled at night, randomly assigns one person to be on watch; everyone else is asleep unless the person on watch hears the monsters coming.
+The game keeps track of days and nights – you can see how long you've been away from town with the **Inspect** command – and when a random encounter is rolled at night, randomly assigns one person to be on watch; everyone else is asleep unless the person on watch passes a *Listen* check and hears the monsters coming.

 NPCs do exist, but they're handled as special encounters in dungeons, and there's no dialogue system at all.
-You do have the occasional choice to make, though, but we'll cover those when we get to the walkthrough itself.
+You do have the occasional choice to make, but we'll cover those when we get to the [walkthrough](#walkthrough) itself.

 You have two types of base of operations: towns and inns.
 Towns are "menu towns" and they're all basically the same.
-They have a **Bank** where you can deposit and withdraw money (no matter which branch you deposited it in), a **Mystic** who tells you your party's current "score", an **Armory** where you can buy and sell items, an **Inn** for sleeping and distributing treasure, and the **Adventurers Guild** where you can view and modify your party, level up, and learn new spells.
-If you find an Inn on the road, all you can do there is pay $250 to rest; you can't distribute treasure at roadside Inns.
+They have an **Armory** where you can buy and sell items, a **Bank** where you can deposit and withdraw money (no matter which branch you deposited it in), a **Mystic** who tells you your party's current "score", an **Inn** for sleeping and distributing treasure, and the **Adventurers Guild** where you can view and modify your party, level up, and learn new spells.
+The specifics of these actions are slightly platform-dependent, but we'll talk about them more later.

-As you adventure, you'll collect XP, gold, and items that will go into a party "pool".
-When you enter a town you'll be prompted to divide that pool up into shares.
-You don't have to divide it equally; pick a number of shares from 1–3 for each party member, and the game will figure out the total number of shares and divide the treasure equally.
-Inventory and Equipment work a bit differently; see [Managing Inventory](#managing-inventory) elsewhere.

-The bank won't hold more than $65,535 (a 16-bit integer) per party member, nor can the shared pool have more than that.
+If you find an Inn on the road, all you can do there is pay $250 to rest; you can't distribute treasure or do any of the other fun activities at a roadside inn.
+Resting at an Inn (town or roadside) restores your HP and MP to full.

+#### Exploring Dungeons

+Any time you enter a dungeon, the game will load its state from disk.
+You're presented with a (probably empty) map of the dungeon where your party has been reduced to a tiny dot and you navigate through as if it were an auto-map.
+(Well, I suppose it is an auto-map, but it's also the only way to explore the dungeon.)
+That map does not scroll; there is a very odd but fixed 33x38 size for all dungeon maps.

 When you exit a dungeon, the game will ask if you want to save the state of the dungeon for next time.
-If you say Yes, the game (mostly) retains the map as you've explored it, including any fights and special encounters.
+If you say Yes, the game retains the map as you've explored it, including any fights and special encounters.
 Next time you come back, things will mostly be as they were.
 If you say No, the game resets the map to a pristine state.
-This works even if you've said Yes one or more times in the past, so you can pick away at the harder dungeons, or wipe the slate clean and run them as many times as you want.
+This works even if you've said Yes one or more times in the past, so you can either pick away at the harder dungeons, or wipe the slate clean and run them as many times as you want.

 ## Creating Characters

-As I said earlier, keep in mind that the reason everything here sounds "typical" or "boring" is because somebody had to do it first.
+When you start the game for the first time, pick **Start in Pelnor**.
+This drops you into the first menu town (more about towns [later](#getting-around-and-getting-along)) with an empty party.
+From there, select the **Guild** and then create a **New Member**.

-When you go to the Guild and create a new character, the game will have you pick a Race (or select "random", see below), which determines the maximum range of each attribute.
-Then you'll pick a Class, which grants bonuses and penalties to some attributes.
+The game will have you pick a Race (or select "random", see below), which determines the maximum range of each attribute.
+If you didn't get the race you wanted, you can cancel and back up a step.
+Otherwise, pick a Class, which grants bonuses and penalties to some attributes.
 Finally, the game generates random attributes and shows you the result.
-You get to either keep the character or start over from scratch, which is especially painful for random races.
+You get to either keep the character or start over from scratch.

 ### Races

 There are too many races in this game; there, I said it.
-See the table below for a full list.

-For the sake of character creation, you only need to know that there are two types of races: "standard" races, which you can pick from a list and can be any class, and "random" races that can only be randomly generated by asking the game to generate a non-standard race and seeing what it picks for you.
+For the sake of character creation, you only need to know that there are two types of races: "standard" races, which you pick from a list, and "random" races that can only be chosen by asking the game to generate a non-standard race and seeing what it picks for you.
 (Sometimes "random" characters are standard races, which is mostly just annoying.)

 The other thing you need to know is that, towards the end of the game, entrance to the [Dosnebian Temple](#dosnebian-temple) requires that you have a Minotaur in your party.
 The two trains of thought here appear to be: